Canora, Saskatchewan: Protective services

 Canora is protected by the Canora-Sturgis RCMP detachment.
 The detachment has 8 members, between Canora and Sturgis.

 Canora and area is served by a full-time Ambulance service – consisting of 3 PCP's, 3 ICP's, and two ACP's.

 Canora's fire protection is provided by 21 professionally trained and certified paid-per-call staff.
 Along with fire protection they also provide rescue services such as vehicle extrication.
 Their services are also utilised in surrounding Rural Municipalities.

 Transportation

 Canora is located at the junction of east-west Saskatchewan Highway 5 and north-south Saskatchewan Highway 9.
 The town also serves as a hub for two freight lines of the Canadian National Railway.
 The downtown Canora railway station is served by Via Rail passenger service as a stop on the Winnipeg–Churchill train.

-The Canora Airport is a grass landing strip located adjacent to the town with no permanent terminal facilities.